Will Virginia’s Towns + Counties Opt-Out of Retail Weed?

 Pedini says politicians should keep facts in mind when considering legalization.

-“I think it’s really a lack of understanding of the policy principles behind legalization that leads to these knee jerk reactions,” he says.
+“I think it’s really a lack of understanding of the policy principles behind legalization that leads to these knee jerk reactions,” they say.

 Regardless, the decision on whether to ban retail sales isn’t up to politicians.